Can't delete relation when Redmine runs in a subpath

 I've posted an attempt of a solution here, but that is probably not the best way of resolving the issue.

-#4 Updated by Jean-Philippe Lang almost 5 years ago
+#4 Updated by Jean-Philippe Lang about 5 years ago

 According to http://stackoverflow.com/questions/6422677/rails-routes-with-scope-locale-and-shallow-nested-resources, you should be able to specify :shallow_path only once with your scope (not tested):